Koldar/phdTester/README.md

 1. generate all the test combinations;
 2. plot the result;
-3. and aggregate them in a pdf report.
+3. and aggregate them in a pdf report (not yet suypported).

 Installation
 ============